VirtualBrainLab/vbl-docs/docs/source/02_traj_planner/04_sensapex_link.md

 1. Ensure Python 3.8+ and pip are installed
 2. `pip install nptraj-sensapex-link`
 3. Run `python -m nptraj-sensapex-link` to start the server
-   1. To view available command line arguments, run `python -m nptraj-sensapex-link --help`
+   1. To view available command-line arguments, run `python -m nptraj-sensapex-link --help`
    2. Note: all arguments are optional and none are needed to use the server normally

 ### For usage like a library